milesj/optimal/docs/guides.md

 ## Default Values

-Most predicates and builders accept a default value when being created, and this default value will be used when the field is not explicitly defined.
+Most predicates accept a default value when being created, and this default value will be used when the field is not explicitly defined.
 The default value must be of the same type as the predicate.

 Furthermore, the default value can also be a factory function, which is passed the current struct, and must return the same type.
 Extremely useful for conditional defaults.